 Dai Thanh Gate is a building with 3 tile-roofed compartments and 2 sturdy porch columns in the front and back.

-Dai Thanh Gate (door of great success), opens to the area of the main architecture, the place to worship he seventy-two most honoured disciples of Confucius and Chu Văn An (a rector of the Imperial Academy).
-This is also the teaching place of the school in the past.
+Dai Thanh Gate (door of great success) opens to the area of the main architecture, the place to worship the seventy-two most honored disciples of Confucius and Chu Văn An (a rector of the Imperial Academy).
+This was also the school’s teaching place in the past.

 Important notes when visiting Temple of Literature Ha Noi:

 - Respect monuments, obey the regulations of the relic management units.
-No harm to artifacts, relic landscape.
-Do not rub turtlehead, write, draw, stand, sit on doctor’s stele …
+Do not cause harm to artifacts or the relic landscape.
+Do not rub the turtlehead, write, draw, stand, sit on the doctor’s stele …

-- The clothes when coming to the temple should be clean and neat.
+- When coming to the temple, clothes should be clean and neat.
 Don’t wear very short skirts or pants, revealing clothing, or indoor clothing.
-Do not smoke, wear hats the shrine area, showroom …
+Do not smoke or wear hats in the shrine area or showroom.

-- Practice a civilized life in the place of worship: No acts of lack of culture; having the right attitude during the ceremony, each person only lights one incense stick and burning incense at the right place.
+- Practice a civilized life in the place of worship: No lack of culture; maintain the right attitude during the ceremony; each person lights only one incense stick and burns it at the right place.

 - It is strictly forbidden to take advantage of the freedom of belief to perform superstitious activities, gambling, cheating …

-- Maintaining hygiene, environmental landscape protection: Do not climb walls, climb trees, break branches, pick flowers, step on the grass, fishing, swimming, and throw trash indiscriminately.
+- Maintaining hygiene and environmental landscape protection: Do not climb walls or trees, break branches, pick flowers, step on the grass, fish, swim, or throw trash indiscriminately.

-- Do not bring weapons, explosives, flammable substances into the relic.
+- Do not bring weapons, explosives, or flammable substances into the relic.

-- Keep the car in the right place, manage the personal belongings to avoid any loss.
+- Keep the car in the right place and manage your personal belongings to avoid loss.

-- The filming activities at Van Mieu – Quoc Tu Giam can only be conducted with the consent of the leader of the monument.
+- Filming activities at Van Mieu – Quoc Tu Giam may be conducted only with the consent of the monument’s leader.

 Source: collected by An